cairo-book/cairo-book/src/ch201-architecture.md

 # Architecture

-Cairo is a STARK-friendly Von Neumann architecture capable of generating validity proofs of arbitrary computation.
-STARK-friendly means that the Cairo design favors the STARK proof system while being capable of using another proof system backend.
+Cairo is a STARK-friendly Von Neumann architecture capable of generating validity proofs for arbitrary computations.
+Being STARK-friendly means that Cairo's design is optimized for the STARK proof system, while remaining compatible with other proof system backends.
-It is a Turing-complete process virtual machine.
+It implements a Turing-complete process virtual machine.

-Cairo is made of three softwares:
+Cairo consists of three main components:

 1. The Cairo compiler
 2. The Cairo Virtual Machine (CairoVM)
 3. The Cairo prover and verifier

-The Cairo compiler transforms the Cairo code you've written to Cairo bytecode (encoded instructions and metadata).
+The Cairo compiler transforms Cairo source code into Cairo bytecode (encoded instructions and metadata).
-We usually refer to the compiler output as the _compilation artifacts_.
+The compiler's output is commonly referred to as the _compilation artifacts_.

-The CairoVM implements the theoretic _Cairo machine_, reading the compilation artifacts and executing the instructions to produce the information required by the prover to generate a proof, and for the verifier to verify it.
-Its outputs are referred to as the _AIR (Arithmetic Intermediate Representation) private input_ (witness) and _AIR public input_:
+The CairoVM implements the theoretical _Cairo machine_, processing the compilation artifacts and executing the instructions to produce two key outputs required for proof generation and verification: the _AIR (Arithmetic Intermediate Representation) private input_ (witness) and _AIR public input_:

-- The AIR private input includes the _execution trace_, or simply the trace, and the _memory_.
+- The AIR private input comprises the _execution trace_ (or simply "trace") and the _memory_.
-- The AIR public input includes the _initial & final states_ — the first and last entry of the trace — the _public memory_ — a subset of the memory — and configuration data (e.g. layout) of the run.
+- The AIR public input includes the _initial and final states_ (first and last entries of the trace), the _public memory_ (a subset of the memory), and configuration data (e.g., layout) of the execution.

-The prover takes the AIR's private and public inputs to generate proof of the corresponding program execution.
+The prover takes the AIR's private and public inputs to generate a proof of the corresponding program execution.
-The verifier can then (i.e. asynchronously) verify the proof's correctness, given the proof and the AIR public input.
+The verifier can then verify the proof's correctness asynchronously, given the proof and the AIR public input.

 What are AIRs, though?

 ## Arithmetic Intermediate Representation - AIR

 AIR stands for _Arithmetic Intermediate Representation_, which is an arithmetization technique.
-Arithmetization is the basis of every proof system: STARK uses AIRs, though other proof systems might rely on different techniques (e.g. R1CS, PLONKish arithmetization...).
+Arithmetization is the foundation of every proof system: STARK uses AIRs, while other proof systems might rely on different techniques (e.g., R1CS, PLONKish arithmetization).
 It allows converting a computational statement into a set of polynomial equations.
-These polynomial equations then represent the constraints of your system:
-If they all hold while following the proof system protocol, then the proof is valid;
+These polynomial equations then represent the constraints of your system: if they all hold while following the proof system protocol, then the proof is valid;
-otherwise, it's not.
+otherwise, it's invalid.

-At its heart, Cairo is then a set of AIRs that represent a Turing-complete machine for the Cairo ISA: the _Cairo machine_.
+At its core, Cairo is a set of AIRs that represent a Turing-complete machine for the Cairo ISA: the _Cairo machine_.
-This way, one can prove any statement (i.e. arbitrary code) through the Cairo machine.
+This enables proving any statement (i.e., arbitrary code) through the Cairo machine.

-The Cairo machine abstracts the need to write AIRs for the program you would like to prove, and Cairo, as a language, allows having a human-readable interface to use the Cairo machine.
+The Cairo machine abstracts away the need to write AIRs for the program you would like to prove, and Cairo, as a language, provides a human-readable interface to use the Cairo machine.

 Each component of the Cairo machine has its corresponding AIR: the CPU, the Memory, the Builtins...

-Good AIRs are critical to the performance of generating and verifying proof.
+Good AIRs are critical to the performance of proof generation and verification.
-Indeed, there can be many ways of expressing a computational statement into polynomials, but not all are equal.
-Writing optimal AIRs is a long and tedious process.
+While there can be many ways to express a computational statement into polynomials, not all are equally efficient.
+Writing optimal AIRs is a strong factor of performance.

 We won't go any further on AIRs here, but it's good to know that the CairoVM's purpose is to provide the required inputs to the Cairo prover for it to generate proof of the given Cairo program.